preston-werner-ventures/prestonwernerventures.com/notes/First Efforts at Emergency Relief.md

 Yet we cannot focus solely on what is at our front door.
 Our team is mobilizing with our public health grant recipients worldwide to determine how Preston-Werner Ventures can best help.
 I know other funders are similarly pushing to know how they can support on-the-ground work.

 This is the beginning of the fight.
 Now is an excellent time to get involved at whatever level and in whatever way you can.
-Our involvement, our government’s response, and the programs we all fund will serve as models for the rest of the country and likely the world.
+Our involvement, our government's response, and the programs we all fund will serve as models for the rest of the country and likely the world.